seamplex/feenox/doc/cloud-first.md

  * send the input files needed by the computational tools
  * launch the actual computational tools (Gmsh, FeenoX, etc.) over the instances, e.g. using `mpiexec` or similar to be able to either
    a. to reduce the wall time needed to solve a problem, and/or
-   b. to allow the solution of large problems that do not fit into a single copmuter
+   b. to allow the solution of large problems that do not fit into a single computer
  * monitor and communicate with the solver as the calculation progresses
  * handle eventual errors
  * get back and process the results